 Our Commitment to Provide Quality Water

-Your drinking water is pumped from wells that vary from 350 feet to 1,750 feet deep.
-Water is treated in pressure filters that remove the iron, manganese and hydrogen sulfide.
-The filters contain sand, gravel, and anthracite.
-Chemicals are introduced before and after filtration to oxidize the iron and disinfect the water.
-This treatment enables the District water to meet all the drinking water standards set by federal and state laws and regulations.
+Drinking water for Scotts Valley Water District customers comes from wells that vary from 350 feet to 1,750 feet deep.
+Groundwater is pumped from the ground and filtered through a pressurized system of sand, gravel, and anthracite to remove iron, manganese, and hydrogen sulfide.
+Chemicals are introduced before and after filtration to oxidize the iron and clean the water.
+This treatment enables the District water to meet and exceed Federal and State drinking water standards.

 Water Quality Testing

 Providing our customers with the highest quality of water is a top priority.
 To meet this priority, the District employs State-certified water treatment operators who continuously monitor and test our water.
 Everyday water samples from various locations around the District are collected and analyzed either by District staff or by independent State-certified laboratories.
 Daily testing checks for residual chlorine, turbidity (cloudiness), color, odor, PH, iron, and manganese.
 But we don’t stop there.
 Extensive monthly, quarterly and annual tests are performed for the many other substances regulated by state and federal agencies.

 Water provided by the District meets or exceeds the strict requirements of both the State Water Resources Control Board and the Federal Drinking Water Drinking Standards.